EnriqueMoran/hanziapp/README.md

 # Import all tables from a JSON file
 python backend/import_data.py backup.json db/hanzi.db
 ```
+The backup includes characters, batches, groups, tags and settings.
 These scripts automatically create any missing tables in the database and honor
 the `DB_PATH` environment variable to locate the SQLite file.
+Running them from
+inside `backend/` will target a different (likely empty) database file.

 ### Importing legacy data